-Build an API for your frontend using Cloudflare Workers · Cloudflare Pages docs
+Build an API for your front end using Cloudflare Workers

 posts.js, and

 post.js.
 These components will load the blog posts from our API, and render them.
-Let's begin with
+Begin with

 posts.js: